genomicepidemiology/spatyper/README.md

 git clone https://bitbucket.org/genomicepidemiology/spatyper_db.git
 ```
 ### Dependencies:
-Depending on how you plan to run ResFinder BLAST and KMA can be optional.
-BLAST is used to analyse assemblies (ie. FASTA files).
-KMA is used to analyse read data (ie. FASTQ files).

 #### Python modules: CGECore
 To install the needed python modules you can use pip